Newcastle Emlyn

-Newcastle Emlyn (Castellnewydd Emlyn) is a town on the River Teifi, straddling the counties of Ceredigion and Carmarthenshire in West Wales.
-It is also a community entirely within Carmarthenshire, bordered by those of Llangeler and Cenarth, also in Carmarthenshire, and by Llandyfriog in Ceredigion.
-Adpar is the part of town on the Ceredigion side of the River Teifi.
-It was formerly called Trefhedyn and was an ancient Welsh borough in its own right.
-The area including Adpar had a population of 1,883 according to the 2011 census.
+Newcastle Emlyn (Castellnewydd Emlyn) is a town and community on the River Teifi, in West Wales.
+The community is wholly in Carmarthenshire, but the built up area also includes Adpar north of the Teifi, which is in Ceredigion.
+Adpar was formerly called Trefhedyn and was historically a borough in its own right.
+Newcastle Emlyn grew around its castle, which dates from the 13th century.
+At the 2021 census the community had a population of 1,144.
+The built up area (including Adpar) had a population of 1,883 at the 2011 census.

 History

 The town takes its name from the cantref of Emlyn, an administrative district in medieval Dyfed.
-The cantref became part of the Norman March in the 12th century.

-Its notable buildings include a ruined 13th-century castle, first mentioned in Brut y Tywysogion in 1215, when it was seized by Llewelyn the Great (Llywelyn Fawr).
+Newcastle Emlyn Castle, was first mentioned in Brut y Tywysogion in 1215, when it was seized by Llewelyn the Great (Llywelyn Fawr).
 It was captured by the Welsh during the revolt of 1287–1288 and also by Owain Glyndŵr in 1403.

-The population in 1841 was under 1,000.

-Newcastle Emlyn has a town hall and a secondary school, Ysgol Gyfun Emlyn.
-The town's attractions include an art gallery, the Attic Theatre company and the National Woollen Museum.
+Cawdor Hall was completed in 1892.

 The Teifi Valley Railway is nearby, although the town has not had a passenger train service since 1952.

 Newcastle Emlyn hosted the Urdd National Eisteddfod in 1981.

+Governance

+There are two tiers of local government covering Newcastle Emlyn, at community (town) and county level: Newcastle Emlyn Town Council (Cynfor Tref Castell Newydd Emlyn) and Carmarthenshire County Council (Cyngor Sir Gâr).
+The town council meets at Cawdor Hall on Market Square.
+North of the Teifi, Adpar forms part of the community of Llandyfriog in Ceredigion.
+As well as Llandyfriog, the Newcastle Emlyn community is also bordered by those of Llangeler and Cenarth, both of which are in Carmarthenshire.

+Administrative history

+Newcastle Emlyn was historically part of the ancient parish of Cenarth.
+Newcastle Emlyn and Adpar have always been administratively separate for local government purposes, although between 1832 and 1885 Newcastle Emlyn was in the Adpar parliamentary borough, which formed part of the Cardigan Boroughs constituency.

+When elected parish and district councils were established in 1894, Cenarth was given a parish council and included in the Newcastle Emlyn Rural District.
+In 1897 part of the parish of Cenarth was converted into an urban district called Newcastle Emlyn.

+Newcastle Emlyn Urban District was abolished in 1974 under the Local Government Act 1972.
+A community called Newcastle Emlyn was created covering the area of the former urban district, with its community council taking the name Newcastle Emlyn Town Council.
+District-level functions passed to the new Carmarthen District Council.
+Carmarthenshire County Council was abolished as part of the same reforms, with county-level functions passing to the new Dyfed County Council.
+The district of Carmarthen and county of Dyfed were both abolished in 1996 and their councils' functions passed to a re-established Carmarthenshire County Council.

 Economy

 In 1932, the former Co-operative creamery was reopened by Dried Milk Products to make cheese.
 After a new parent firm, Unigate, decided to sell off its non-milk related dairies, it was bought by the Milk Marketing Board in 1979, but closed again in 1983.
-The dairy was reopened latterly by Saputo, which now manufactures mozzarella cheese there, using locally sourced dairy produce.
-It has become the largest employer in the town.